smsgateway24/smsgateway24-php-sdk/README.md

 /*
 Statuses values:
 1 - New (just created)
 2 - Taken from Server.
+The phone picked up the SMS from the server, but there is no information about the delivery yet.
-5 - Income
+5 - Income.
-6 - Sent by Phone
-7 - Delivered
-8 - Sms Not Delivered
+6 - Sent by Phone.
+Good status.
+The phone sent a text message.
+But there is no information about the delivery yet.
+7 - Delivered.
+Good status.
+The phone texted and it was 100% delivered by the operator.
+The delivery status was sent to the server.
+(You need a webhook to your server - we have one!
+Write your server in the device settings on the website)
+8 - Sms Not Delivered.
+The text message was not delivered.
+This usually means that the SIM card is blocked or the balance is negative
-9 - Not SENT - Generic failure
+9 - Not SENT - Generic failure.
+The text message was not delivered.
+This usually means that the SIM card is blocked or the balance is negative
-10 - Not sent - No service
+10 - Not sent - No service.
-11 - Not Sent - Null PDU
+11 - Not Sent - Null PD.
-12 - Not Sent - Radio off
+12 - Not Sent - Radio off.
-100 - not sent - NOT ALLOWED
-101 - not sent - Not Allowed At all
+100 - not sent - NOT ALLOWED.
+Click the permission button in the app 101 - not sent - Not Allowed At all.
+Click the permission button in the app */
-*/
 ```